Vulqano Park

-Vulqano Park Is an amusement park in Quito, Ecuador.
+Vulqano Park is an amusement park in Quito, Ecuador.
 The park is part of a much larger entertainment complex named the TelefériQo.

-It closed in 2020 due to economic losses due to the COVID-19 pandemic.
-Later on August 30, 2021, the amusement park announced its reopening on its Facebook page.
+The park closed in May 2020 due to economic losses resulting from the COVID-19 pandemic, but on August 30, 2021, announced its reopening on its Facebook page.

 Description

-The park contains 24 attractions and two roller coasters that are aimed at all age groups.
+The park contains 24 attractions and two roller coasters.
 Attractions have various fees, and the park sells daily passes that include all mechanical rides.